 Intention Implementation Impact The school provides an equally accessible curriculum to all children.
-Years R-1 work in preset scaffold and stretch groups which change depending upon the subject, topic, and assessments.
-Years 2-6 select their own levels A differentiated curriculum is provided to all pupils.
-All children are able to progress to mastery level work via scaffolding and support at entry points. of scaffold and stretch in order to access mastery level by the end of the session. points.
+Years R-1 work in scaffold and stretch groups which change depending upon the subject, topic, and following assessments.
+A differentiated curriculum is provided to all pupils.
+All children are able to progress to mastery level work via scaffolding and support at entry point.
+Years 2-6 select their own levels of scaffold and stretch work in order to access mastery level by the end of the session.
 Resources are provided to pupils who require support.
-The school holds a bank of resources (located in the SENCo Office).
+The school holds a bank of resources (located in classrooms and the SENCo Office).
 Quick and easy access ensures all children are able to succeed alongside peers.
 PCs and laptops have software and hardware to increase accessibility.
 Children are able to access all sessions with equity to peers.
 Accessible resources are prioritised when planning the budget.
 Children have the resources they need ahead of their requirement.
 Weekly Teacher Meets frequently consider accessibility resources and implementation methods for pupils.
 All Teachers have current knowledge of availability resources and their effectiveness.
-Curriculum resources include examples of people with disabilities.
-Children watch clips, read books and use resources which include examples of people with disabilities: an audit to be undertaken for verification.
-All children see themselves reflected in school resources.